filecoin-project/venus/README.md

 ## Community

 Here are a few places to get help and connect with the Filecoin community:
-- [Documentation Wiki](https://github.com/filecoin-project/go-filecoin/wiki) — for tutorials, troubleshooting, and FAQs
+- [go-filecoin Documentation](http://go.filecoin.io/) — for tutorials, troubleshooting, and FAQs
 - The `#fil-dev` channel on [Filecoin Project Slack](https://filecoinproject.slack.com/messages/CEHHJNJS3/) or [Matrix/Riot](https://riot.im/app/#/room/#fil-dev:matrix.org) - for live help and some dev discussions
 - [Filecoin Community Forum](https://discuss.filecoin.io) - for talking about design decisions, use cases, implementation advice, and longer-running conversations
 - [GitHub issues](https://github.com/filecoin-project/go-filecoin/issues) - for now, use only to report bugs, and view or contribute to ongoing development.
 PRs welcome!
 Please see [our contributing guidelines](CONTRIBUTING.md).